jamesrwilliams/personal-site/src/posts/2021/building-a-custom-readme-badge-image-api.md

     return render_template('index.html')
 ```

-Then to run this you can either run Flask directly or you can run things with gunicorn by running `gunicorn app:app` which represents a sort of `gunicorn file:func` sytax.
+Then to run this you can either run Flask directly or you can run things with gunicorn by running
+`gunicorn app:app` which represents a sort of `gunicorn file:func` syntax.
 So if your
 Flask file is called `app.py` and your flask instance is `app = Flask(...`.

 ## Images with Python Pillow